- August 9, 2019

 As yet, it’s unclear what caused the InCommunity crash.
 There’s no information on whether the driver was behaving recklessly or aggressively.
 She may have suffered a medical emergency, or the van itself may have experienced a mechanical failure.
 It’s possible that this was nothing but a freak tragedy, or it may have been the result of any number of failures on InCommunity’s part to minimize risk to those participating in its programs.

-If the van was not properly maintained, or the driver was not properly screened, trained, licensed, and free of known conditions that could make her a hazard on the road, then InCommunity is liable for the resulting injuries and wrongful death.
+If the van was not properly maintained, or the driver was not properly screened, trained, licensed, and free of known conditions that could make her a hazard on the road, then InCommunity is liable for the resulting car accident injuries and wrongful death.
 Hopefully, further investigation will help clarify exactly what happened.

 If you or someone you love has been involved in a serious vehicle accident with a professional driver, call The Stoddard Firm to learn about how we can help.